 I’m spending another night alone.
-My boyfriend is too.
+I want to spending time with my long distance partner – my best friend .
+I feel like it’s my daily life.
 He sent me a pic of empty space in his bed.
 I long to be there, but I’m not.
 I’m a definition of LDR loneliness.
 I can’t sleep.
 I miss him so much.
 I miss everything, but sometimes I really feel the effects of physical loneliness in a LDR.
 Sometimes I don’t know what to do about loneliness when those feelings hit me.

 LDR loneliness: I’m hugging the koala he gave me and crying

 He knows I like koalas so he ordered me a stuffed koala on Amazon.
 I loved it!
 It’s a big koala, one I can hug.
 I so liked the attention and the fact he listens to me.

 When I start feeling insecure about what he’s doing and will we make it, or just when I really miss him, I hug the koala and cry.
 There are days I just need reassurance and the only person that can give it to me is my boyfriend – the person I need.